 Depending on your timing, the summit is also a great place to admire the sunset.
 The way down doesn’t really get easier in the dark, but is possible with a (mobile) flashlight.

 The way back through the Favela Vidigal I recommend to do it on foot to get more of the life here.
 In the small shops you can buy delicious acai drinks – and make the locals happy.

 Rio Things to do in the evening – Day 2

 The alternative sunset location for today is the Arpoador Rock between Copacabana and Ipanema.

 Bring a bath towel to sit on and provisions as you wish.
 Don’t forget the bug spray!

 Then try the other culinary recommendations – and if you still haven’t had enough: Back to Lapa 😉

 So when are you going to the caipirinha slurping on Rio’s beaches?

 What are your BIG5 for the Cidade Maravilhosa? 🇧🇷

-Pin the article to simplify your travel planning to Rio de Janeiro!
+Pin the article on Pinterest to simplify your travel planning to Rio de Janeiro!